Minister Ramesh Jarkiholi resigns following allegations of sexual harassment | Law-Order

 According to sources, Yediyurappa reportedly assured Jarkiholi that he would be inducted to the Cabinet again if he was cleared of the charges levelled against him.

-There were also reports that he was promised that Balachandra Jarkiholi would be inducted in his place.
+There were also reports he was promised that Balachandra Jarkiholi would be inducted in his place.

 However, clarifying that there were no conditions put before the resignation was tendered, Balachandra Jarkiholi said the CM sent the resignation to the Governor, a probe would take place and Ramesh would come out innocent.